Rewards Center

 What is usually easiest for a first-time foreigner in China?

 Usually the easiest option is the one with the clearest document path, better support, and fewer offline steps, provided the corridor and remittance case fit well.
+If you want the full first-time process, see first-time transfer from China full process.

 Which option is usually better for repeat transfers?

 Repeat transfers often feel easier on a strong platform flow because the first review has already established the basic case, but the fit still depends on corridor and compliance logic.
+If the supported amount has already been used up, a newer tax record is usually needed before more amount can be assessed.

 For foreigners in China, the best bank or money transfer platform is usually the one that fits the remittance case cleanly, explains the process clearly, and stays manageable after the first transfer.
 In practice, the strongest choice is rarely the one with the loudest claim.
 It is usually the one with the clearest fit.